pau1a/Transcrypt/BIG.md

 # 6. Iconography and Illustration Style

-Transcrypt’s icon system is built on a curated, forked subset of Feather Icons (MIT-licensed).
-The Feather set provides the geometric base: a 24×24 grid, minimal outlines, and neutral metaphors.
+Transcrypt’s icon system is built on Feather Icons (MIT-licensed) as the sole icon source.
+Feather provides the geometric base: a 24×24 grid, minimal outlines, and neutral metaphors.
+Icons are selected from Feather as needed, lightly adjusted where required, and saved as local SVG assets in the repo.
 All icons used in Transcrypt must conform to the rules in this section, regardless of their origin.
-Raw Feather assets are never used directly without being brought into the Transcrypt icon library and governed by §6.5.

 ## 6.1 Icon Style Principles